Francesca-SG/kanban-app/README.md

 **An offline-first kanban board desktop app with local storage.**
 ***
 ## 🧭 About this project
 The goal of this project was to create a simple, offline, desktop application with local storage.
-This project was intended for learning and enhancing skills within Javascript, HTML and CSS, aswell as rapid development and testing of key features.
+This project was intended for learning and enhancing skills within Javascript, HTML and CSS, aswell as rapid development and testing key features.
 My intention was to use these tools to keep the project as simple as possible when working with Electron.
-I used AI to help implement some of the more complex features, as well as other online learning tools like W3schools.
+I used AI to help implement some of the more complex features and speed up the development process.
 ***
-## 🛠️ How it works
+## 🛠️ What this does
-This task management app uses the style of Kanban to help users visualise workflows.
-Trello is a popular tool for this, as a result I tried to create something similar with an offline-first approach.
+This app uses the visual elements of kanban, including boards, columns, and cards, to help you organise tasks.
+Trello is a popular tool for this, as a result I tried to create something similar with an offline-first, local storage approach.

 **App functionality:**
 - Create, read, update and delete (CRUD) boards, columns and cards.